jasonjac2/OneMoreWiki/Tools.md

 > ![Import Dialog](images/Import.png)

+## Import Web Page
+Imports the content of a Web page given its URL.
+The content can be added as a new page in the current section, as a new child page of the current page, or appended to the content of the current page.
+Styles are generally not preserved due to the inherent limitations of OneNote.

 ## Export
 Export the current page or selected as HTML, Word, PDF, OneNote .one format, or internal OneNote XML.